f1lem0n/home/README.md

 # home

-This is to easily retrieve my debian system with all of its settings.
+This is to easily retrieve my $HOME.

 For some installations user is not in sudoers by default.
 If this is the then case run the following lines (remember